Phased Implementation of CMMC Requirements Has Begun!

 CMMC Implementation

-The CMMC Program implementation date is 60 days after the publication of the final Title 48 CFR CMMC acquisition rule.
+The first phase of CMMC implementation began on November 10, 2025.
 CMMC assessment requirements will be implemented using a four-phase plan over three years.
-The phases add CMMC Level requirements incrementally, starting with self-assessments in Phase 1 and ending with full implementation of program requirements in Phase 4.
+The phases add CMMC Level requirements incrementally, starting with self-assessments in Phase 1, and ending with full implementation of program requirements in Phase 4.
 This phased approach allows time to train assessors and for companies to understand and implement CMMC assessment requirements.